Asymptotic analysis and efficient random sampling of directed ordered acyclic graphs: Definition and recursive decomposition

 \subsection{Recursive decomposition}

 We describe a canonical way to recursively decompose a DOAG into smaller structures.
-The idea is to remove vertices one by one in a deterministic order, starting from the smallest source (with respect to their ordering~$\prec_\emptyset$).
+The idea is to remove vertices one by one in a deterministic order, starting from the smallest source (with respect to their ordering~$\prec_\top$).
 Formally, we define a decomposition step as a bijection between the set of DOAGs with at least two vertices and the set of DOAGs given with some extra information.
-Let~$D$ be a DOAG with at least~$2$ vertices and consider the new graph~$D'$ obtained from~$D$ by removing its \emph{smallest} source~$v$ and its outgoing edges.
-We also need to specify the ordering of the sources of~$D'$.
-We consider the ordering where the \emph{new} sources of~$D'$ (those that have been uncovered by removing~$v$) are considered to be in the \emph{same order} (with respect to each other) as they appear as children of~$v$ and all \emph{larger} than the other sources.
-The additional information necessary to reconstruct~$D$ from~$D'$ is the following: \begin{enumerate} \item the number~$s \geq 0$ of sources of~$D'$ which have been uncovered by removing~$v$; \item the (possibly empty) set~$I$ of internal (non-sources) vertices of~$D'$ such that there was an edge in~$D$ from~$v$ to them; \item the function $f:I \to \llbracket 1; s + |I| \rrbracket$ identifying the positions, in the list of outgoing edges of~$v$, of the edges pointing to an element of~$I$. \end{enumerate}